Dani-op/EmbeddedSystems-UltrasonicSensor/README.md

 # Ultrasonic Sensor TrafficLight System

- A simple project for managing a one-way road traffic signal system with pedestrian crossing and a buzzer.
+ A simple project based on Arduino Mega for managing a one-way road traffic signal system with pedestrian crossing and a buzzer.

 ## KeyPoints:
 - #### Yellow: A blinking yellow light indicates that pedestrians can safely cross the road.